KPKanimator/MongoDb-repo/README.md

 ### Using MongoDB and C#

 - Lab6 - [C# applications connected to a MongoDB](exercises/05_csharp-applications-more.md) Working with MongoDB Transactions with C# and the .NET Framework
---	Driver installation and database connection
+  - Driver installation and database connection
   - Interacting with the collection.
 Documentation
-  --	Working with data models
+  - Working with data models
-  --	Customizing the model using attributes
+  - Customizing the model using attributes
-  --	Saving documents to the database
+  - Saving documents to the database
-  --	Fetching from the database
+  - Fetching from the database

 - Lab7 - [C# applications & Spetial MongoDB Methods](exercises/04_csharp-applications.md) Working with MongoDB Transactions with C# and the .NET Framework
+  - Data filtering
+  - IFindFluent interface and its methods
+  - Aggregation and grouping
+  - Editing and deleting documents
+  - BulkWriteAsync method
+  -	Working with GridFS

 ---